AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

     ![](assets/adobe_io_3.png)

-1. If you're Client ID was empty, select **[!UICONTROL Generate a key pair]** to create a Public and Private keypair.
+1. If your Client ID was empty, select **[!UICONTROL Generate a key pair]** to create a Public and Private keypair.

     ![](assets/adobe_io_4.png)